Azure/azure-event-hubs-go/readme.md

 ## Preview of Event Hubs for Golang
 This library is currently a preview.
-There may be breaking interface change until it reaches `v1.0.0`.
+There may be breaking interface changes until it reaches `v1.0.0`.
 If you run into an issue, please don't hesitate to log a [new issue](https://github.com/Azure/azure-event-hubs-go/issues/new) or open a pull request.